 Detailed technical requirements for taking an exam will be shared by email with a candidate prior to scheduling each respective exam.
 If there are technical difficulties and issues on the candidate's side during the exam, the proctor and support team will try to troubleshoot and get past the issues.
-If the issues cannot be resolved, the candidate will need to re-register for the exam at another time during the same exam window.
+If you experience any issues connecting to your proctor or during your exam please contact ProctorU via the Live Chat feature within your ProctorU account OR call 1-855-772-8678.
+If the issues cannot be resolved, the candidate will need to re-register for the exam at another time during the same exam cycle.
 Because it is the candidates' responsibility to ensure technical requirements are met, the candidate will be responsible for a rescheduling fee (as stated in the section "Exam Reschedule Fees") for the exam except in extreme or emergent circumstances.